Table of Contents

 You’re not alone.

-Only 12% of employees say their organization does a great job of employee onboarding experience
+Gallup states that only 12% of employees say their organization does a great job of employee onboarding experience.

 Negative onboarding experiences doubles the chances of new hires seeking out a new role.
 So it’s 100% worthwhile to aim for onboarding royalty.

 But what does it take to bring your new hire journey to the next level?
 Which brands have the best employee onboarding experiences?
 And how can you make sure your new employee onboarding represents your brand to the max?

 In this rundown of the best employee onboarding experiences, we’ll take a sneak peek at some of the onboarding leaders.
 We’ve included a takeaway from each brand to help you hit the onboarding big league today.